-David Chrisinger is a published author, speaker, award-winning teacher, and communication specialist who focuses on public policy and issues related to transitioning military veterans.
-David believes everyone has a story that needs to be told, and to that end, he teaches a veteran reintegration course at the University of Wisconsin-Stevens Point to help his students tell their stories of service, war, and coming home.
-He is currently developing an instructor’s manual for his class that will be made available to each of the 26 universities in the University of Wisconsin system.
+David Chrisinger is an author, speaker, and award-winning teacher who believes everyone has a story that needs to be told.
+For three years, he taught a veteran reintegration course at the University of Wisconsin-Stevens Point to help student veterans tell their stories of service, war, and coming home.
+He wrote an instructor’s manual for his class that is now available for adoption by each of the 26 universities in the University of Wisconsin system.

-David also teaches public policy writing to graduate students in the Master of Public Policy program in the Bloomberg School of Public Health at Johns Hopkins University and wrote Public Policy Writing That Matters, a book for anyone passionate about using writing to effect real and lasting change.
+For six years, David also taught public policy writing to graduate students in the Master of Public Policy program in the Bloomberg School of Public Health at Johns Hopkins University.
+He also wrote Public Policy Writing That Matters, a book for anyone passionate about using writing to effect real and lasting change.

 Whether it’s public policy — or something more personal — David has dedicated his life to helping you say what you need to say.